viamrobotics/docs/docs/how-tos/train-deploy-ml.md

 You can test your vision service by clicking on the **Test** area of its configuration panel or from the [**CONTROL** tab](/fleet/control/).

-The camera stream will show when the vision service identifies something.
+The camera stream shows when the vision service identifies something.
 Try pointing the camera at a scene similar to your training data.

 {{< imgproc src="/tutorials/data-management/blue-star.png" alt="Detected blue star" resize="x200" >}}